-No two sales organizations are the same — that’s why Invoca for Sales allows you to set your own unique criteria to score sales agent success.
+No two sales organizations are the same — that’s why Invoca allows you to set your own unique criteria to score sales agent success.
 For example, you may want your sales agents to start with a greeting script, mention an upcoming promotion, and then ask the caller to schedule an appointment.
 The call scorecard uses AI to automatically detect which of these criteria are met on each call and assign a corresponding score.

 Agent coaching used to involve listening to hundreds of sales calls manually or literally standing over the shoulder of agents and listening to what they’re saying.
 Now that many call centers are fully remote, you can’t just stand there and listen, and spending days listening to call recordings is not an efficient use of your time.

-With Invoca for Sales, you can quickly understand the reasons for poor customer experience, and easily identify which agents need further coaching.
+With Invoca, you can quickly understand the reasons for poor customer experience, and easily identify which agents need further coaching.
 In addition, you can enable your agents to listen to their own calls so they can review their conversations and hear for themselves what did or did not go well.
 You can also use in-platform commenting to give your agents feedback they can act on immediately.